Paulo Miyao

-Paulo Henrique Bordignon Miyao is a Brazilian BJJ black belt with a notable competitive record.
+Paulo Henrique Bordignon Miyao (born May 11, 1991) is a Brazilian BJJ black belt with a notable competitive record.
 He and his brother João Miyao have a competitive rivalry with Keenan Cornelius: after several defeats to Cornelius in 2012, Paulo would go on to defeat Keenan at the 2013 World Jiu-Jitsu Championship in the brown belt absolute division, a remarkable feat for his given weight-class.
 Paulo trains under Cicero Costha alongside his brother João and world champion, Leandro Lo.

 Black belt career

 In 2012, Paulo won his first black belt tournament while still a brown belt at the ADCC tryouts in Natal, Brazil.
 He and his brother were promoted to black belt on June 25, 2013.

 Paulo was invited to a submission-only, no-gi, super-fight match against UFC veteran Jon Fitch at the 2013 World Jiu-Jitsu Expo.
 Although Paulo was able to keep Fitch on the defensive for the majority of the 20-minute round, the match ended in a draw.
-Miyao competed against Geo Martinez at Who's Number One on October 2nd, 2020 and lost a split decision.
+Miyao competed against Geo Martinez at Who's Number One on October 2, 2020, and lost a split decision.

 Miyao returned to competition against Lucas Pinheiro in the main event of Fight 2 Win 173 on June 11, 2021, winning a unanimous decision.
 Later that year he shared the final of the IBJJF Pan Championship in the master's division with his brother João, taking home the silver medal.
-He then fought in the main event of Polaris 18 on November 17, 2021 against Ashley Williams, losing a split decision.
+He then fought in the main event of Polaris 18 on November 17, 2021, against Ashley Williams, losing a split decision.

 Miyao returned to competition in 2022 when he was invited to compete in a superfight against Alexandre Vieira at BJJ Stars 9 on October 21, 2022.
 He submitted Vieira with a heelhook early in the match.

+Miyao competed at the IBJJF Master World Championship on September 2, 2023, where he won a silver medal in the master 1 light-featherweight division.

+Miyao competed against Pablo Mantovani at Pit Submission Series 8 on October 11, 2024.
+He won the match by decision.

+Miyao competed against Junior Righetti in the main event of ADXC 7 on November 17, 2024.
+He won the match by decision.

 Coaching career

-Miyao decided to slow down his competitive career in 2021 and pure more timing into coaching other competitors instead.
+Miyao decided to slow down his competitive career in 2021 and pour more timing into coaching other competitors instead.
 He then became the head coach for Dream Art Jiu-Jitsu in July, 2022.
 After a few months working with that team Miyao announced in March, 2023 that he would be opening his own academy, Studio 1908, with his brother João.